 After explorers Ernest Giles and William Gosse reported that they had found fertile country, “swarming with heathens”, in the very centre of Australia, Pastor Harms was impressed.
 Thus the Hermannsburg special cattle lease in central Australia was surveyed in 1876 and granted by a sympathetic government in colonial South Australia.
 This occurred many decades before other cattle stations took up leases and also before it was considered feasible for government activity to effectively reach northern areas of Australia.

-By 1890, the missionaries were pessimistic about the survival of the Aborigines as a race, especially seeing Aboriginal women enticed by European men.
+By 1890, the missionaries were pessimistic about the survival of the Aborigines as a race, especially seeing the extent of pursuit of Aboriginal women by European men.
 [6] John Strehlow states that no official mention was made by anybody on the Horn Expedition that the white stockmen working at Hermannsburg and Glen Helen, and likewise those at Tempe Downs, were living with Arrernte or Loritja women as elsewhere, but that they must have been aware of it (around 1894).
 [9]

 During 1889-91 the missionaries left Hermannsburg due to illness and school classes lapsed.
 The Mission was deserted until October 1894.